Disability in India

-The overall prevalence of people with disabilities is 4.52% of the population, i.e., 63.28 million, according to the ICMR's publication from the NFHS-5 survey 2019-21.
+In India, persons with disabilities are referred to variously as specially abled persons, differently abled persons, divyangjan (divine body) and etc. The overall prevalence of people with disabilities is 4.52% of the population, i.e., 63.28 million, according to the ICMR's publication from the NFHS-5 survey 2019–21.
 India is a party to the United Nations Convention on the Rights of Persons with Disabilities.
-Legislation that affects people with disabilities in India includes the Rights of Persons with Disabilities Act, 2016, the Mental Health Care Act, 2017, the National Trust Act, 1999, and the Rehabilitation Council of India Act, 1992.
+The legislations that affects people with disabilities in India includes the Rights of Persons with Disabilities Act, 2016, the Mental Health Care Act, 2017, the National Trust Act, 1999, and the Rehabilitation Council of India Act, 1992.
 People with disabilities in India are faced with negative social attitudes in the wider population.

 Prevalence

 The number of people with disabilities in India was stated as 21 million in the 2001 Census of India.
 In the 2011 census, the figure rose by 22.4% to 26.8 million.
 According to the 2011 census, 20.3% of people with disabilities in India have movement disabilities, 18.9% have hearing impairments, and 18.8% have visual impairments.
 The 2011 census additionally collected data on mental disability for the first time, and found that 5.6% of Indians with disabilities fall into that category.

 However, Anita Ghai offered a higher estimate in 2002, of 70 million.
 The World Health Organization's World Health Survey data from 2002 to 2004 gave a far higher estimate that 25% of people in India have some form of disability, much higher than the world average, but WHO has acknowledged that this survey had serious limitations.
 A 2009 World Bank report estimated that 5-8% of India's population had a disability.

 Two analyses of data from a 2004 study in a rural area of Karnataka have estimated the rate of disability to be 6.3% and the rate of mental disability specifically to be around 2.3%.
 Data collected in a village in Chandigarh from 2004 to 2005 found the prevalence of disability to be 4.79%.
 A major study published in 2018 of five sites in India found that 9.2% of children aged 2–5 and 13.6% of children aged 6–9 had at least one of seven neurodevelopmental disorders (vision impairment, epilepsy, neuromotor impairments including cerebral palsy, hearing impairment, speech and language disorders, autism spectrum disorders, and intellectual disability).